 and personalities to the routine!

 Overall, it was such a wonderful experience for the participants and for me as well!
 Well done to all the groups that participated, and a huge thank you to the people who ensured the London U.Dance ran smoothly!
 Sadly, the National U.Dance in Glasgow this year is now postponed to summer 2021 due to the current COVID-19 situation.
 On the bright side, One Dance UK has moved this year’s U.Dance online!
 Therefore, anybody who is interested can join in!
 Let’s keep our spirits high, and keep dancing!

 For more information about U.Dance Digital click here.

 About the authors:

 Katie Taylor is a visual artist and dancer based in Scotland.
 She is currently studying Contemporary Art Practice at Grays School of Art in Aberdeen.
-Her practice focusses on the body and its connection to the environment and uses her own body as her main way of exploration and development also alongside film, photography and mark making.
+Her practice focuses on the body and its connection to the environment and uses her own body as her main way of exploration and development also, alongside film, photography and mark-making.

 Artist Instagram: @artbyktt